Late Talker Parent Handouts

 Modeling words allows a child time to process the word!
 It can take some practice to learn HOW to model words.
 To learn more about this please either watch the video below or learn more at my Modeling Language For Late Talkers page.

-To help parents learn this technique I created a handout that reviews what not to do, when to model words, how to model words, and why to model words.
+I created a handout that reviews what not to do, when to model words, how to model words, and why to model words for parents.